dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ### Why This Solution Works
 This is a sensitive one.
 The last thing I wanted to do was offend a user with a very real name (I chose the real name of a Korean Pop Star) that the system flags as "fake."
 The role of the UX Writer here is not necessarily to solve the problem with words but to be sensitive and not shame, irritate, or discourage the user further.
 #### Reframes the Error as a Security Measure
 This is ultimately a software problem.
 If the user has entered their actual name with no typos, no amount of re-entering the name will resolve the error.
 So we need to provide the user with a workaround to validate their name without suggesting that the system thinks the name is fake.
-By sending a simple email verification, the message completely circumvents suggesting the name is fake—or worse "invalid"—and reframes the error as a security measure, turning a negative into a positive.
+By sending a simple email verification, the message completely circumvents suggesting the name is fake—or worse, "invalid"—and reframes the error as a security measure, turning a negative into a positive.
 This would be an easily implemented solution for any software team.

 ## Truck Driver Behind Schedule